Mark Reeder: Background

 Mark Reeder formed the punk band The Frantic Elevators together with Mick Hucknall (Simply Red) and Neil Moss in Manchester, early 1977.
 In 1978, he decided to leave Britain and move to West Berlin.
-While living there he became Factory Records German representative promoting the label's bands, Joy Division and ACR, simultaneously he worked as a sound engineer for bands like the all-girl avant garde group Malaria! (who he also co-managed) or punk band Die Toten Hosen.
+While living there he became Factory Records' German representative, promoting the label's bands, Joy Division and A Certain Ratio.
+Simultaneously he worked as a sound engineer for bands including all-girl avant garde group Malaria! (who he also co-managed) and punk band Die Toten Hosen.

 In 1981, Reeder formed the synthpop-rock duo Die Unbekannten, together with Alistair Gray, and then drummer Thomas Wydler (who later played in Die Haut and Nick Cave and the Bad Seeds) joined, Die Unbekannten became a trio.
 After Wydler left to play in Die Haut, he still remained as Die Unbekannten guest drummer for the occasional live gig.

 They released two very dark and depressive 12" EPs between 1981 and 1982.
-Debut EP, Die Unbekannten(1981) which consisted of 3 tracks "Radio war", "Casualties", and "Poseidon", Their second EP Dangerous Moonlight (1982) which had 4 tracks "Don't Tell me Stories", "Perfect Love", "Against the Wall" and "The Game".
+Debut EP, Die Unbekannten (1981) which consisted of 3 tracks "Radio war", "Casualties", and "Poseidon", Their second EP Dangerous Moonlight (1982) which had 4 tracks "Don't Tell me Stories", "Perfect Love", "Against the Wall" and "The Game".
 Dangerous Moonlight was repressed with a different cover design in 1983.

 In March 2005, Die Unbekannten released the limited edition vinyl LP Don't Tell Me Stories (on vinyl only) featuring the above 2 EPs and some unreleased material.